Home > OC Guide

 Other than that, you can basically go nuts!
-Play with fur, scales, colour, proportions, number of eyes, etc. Make a furry if you want.
-Those count as humans in this world.
+Play with fur, scales, colour, proportions, number of eyes, etc.

 Note that humans are still supposed to be mostly plausible biological creatures, so their physical features will affect their capabilities.
 If a place produces humans that have trouble performing everyday tasks (humans with no eyes, restrictive armour plating, etc) people probably wouldn't settle there in the first place.
 That's not to say you can't do that, though!
 You'd just have to come up with a good excuse for why their parents made that decision.

 Humans can have minor biological abilities beyond real life baseline humans, but they have to be justified with a visible physical feature - preferably one that exists on a real life animal.
-You can have heat-sensing pits, venomous spurs, superhuman bite strength, etc. Major abilities that would require drastic changes to a humanoid body plan (e.g. flight) wouldn't be possible.
+You can have heat-sensing pits, venomous spurs, superhuman bite strength, etc. Major abilities that would require drastic changes to a humanoid body plan (e.g. flight) aren't possible.